rackerlabs/rackspace-how-to/content/general/rackspace-billing-faq.md

 #### I don't agree with my bill.
 How can I dispute a charge?

 You can create a ticket via the [Cloud Control Panel](https://mycloud.rackspace.com/) with the details of your dispute.
-One of our Account Managers will review the ticket.
+One of our account managers will review the ticket.
 A credit is granted only if there is an error related to our billing system or there is a service error according to your service level agreement (SLA).